-To evaluate our PAFER framework, we chose several benchmarks and injected functional errors at either the gate level or the RTL.
+To evaluate our PAFER framework, we chose several benchmarks and injected functional errors at either the gate level or the Register Transfer Level (RTL).
 At the gate level we injected bugs that complied with Abadir's error model [1], while those injected at the RTL were more complex functional errors (DLX contained real bugs).
-We collected input patterns for the benchmarks from several traces generated by verification (some of the traces were reduced by Butramin), and a golden model was used to generate the correct output responses and state values for error diagnosis and correction.
+We collected input patterns for the benchmarks from several traces generated by verification (some of the traces were reduced by SimButramin), and a golden model was used to generate the correct output responses and state values for error diagnosis and correction.
 Note that the golden model can be a high-level behavior model because we do not need the simulation values for the internal signals of the circuit.
-The goal of this experiment was to fix the layout of each benchmark so that the circuit produces correct output responses for the given input patterns.
-This is similar to the situation described in Section 2 where fixing the observed errors allows the silicon die to be used for further verification.
+The goal of the this experiment was to fix the layout of each benchmark so that the circuit produces correct output responses for the given input patterns.
+This is similar to the situation described in Section 2 where fixing the observed errors allows the silicon die to be used in further verification.
 If the repaired die fails further verification, new counterexamples will be used to refine the fix as described in the PAFER framework.
-The results are summarized in Table 2, where "#Patterns" is the number of input patterns used in each benchmark, and "#Resyn. cells" is the number of cells used by the resynthesized netlist.
-In order to measure the effects of our fix on important circuit parameters, we also report the changes in via count ("#Vias"), wirelength ("WL"), and maximum delay ("Delay") after the layout is repaired.
+The results are summarized in Table 2, where "#Patterns" is the number of input patterns used in each benchmark, and "#Resyn. cells" is the number of cells used by the resynthesis netlist.
+In order to measure the effects of our fix on important circuit parameters, we also report the changes in via count("#Vias"), wirelength ("WL"), and maximum delay ("Delay") after the layout is repaired.
 These numbers were collected after running NanoRoute in its ECO mode, and then they were compared to those obtained from the original layout.
 The maximum delay was reported by NanoRoute's timing analyzer.

 The results in Table 2 show that our techniques can successfully repair logic errors for more than 70% of the benchmarks.
-In cases when repair failed, cells that provided required signals were located too far away from the repair sites and were therefore not considered by PAFER.
-In such situations, metal fix is insufficient for bug-fixing.
+We analyzed the benchmarks that could not be repaired and found that in those benchmarks, cells that produce the required signals were too far away and were excluded from our search.
+As a result, our resynthesis technique could not find valid fixes.
+In practice, it also means that the silicon die cannot be repaired via metal fix.
 The results also show that our error-repair techniques may change physical parameters such as via count, wirelength, and maximum delay.
 For example, the wirelength of SASC(GL1) increased by more than 1% after the layout was repaired.
 However, it is also possible that the fix we performed will actually improve these parameters.
 For example, the via count, wirelength, and maximum delay were all improved in DLX(GL2).
-In general, the changes in these physical parameters are typically small, showing that our error-repair techniques have few side effects.
+In general, the changes in these physical parameters are typically small, showing that our error repair techniques have few side effects.